ACP LAB

 ResearchGate | LinkedIn

 Michael Geden is passionate about the use of modern statistical methods to behavioral and attentional problems.
 He completed a maters in statistics alongside his doctorate in human factors psychology in 2018, with further postdoctoral training at the Center for Educational Informatics at NCSU.
-Michael is now a Senior Data Scientist at Modern Hire.
+Dr. Geden is now a Senior Data Scientist at Modern Hire.
 His primary research focus has been on elucidating the mechanisms through which mind wandering, or task-unrelated thoughts, influences our behavior during driving, reading, and in our day to day lives.
 He has also worked on a wide variety of other projects including but not limited to improving the usability of technical documentation at SAS, developing novel measures of anticipatory thinking, modeling the influence of different types of stressors of college GPA, and the breaking down the influence of source pedigree on trust in decision support systems.

 Picture